shahariaazam/personal-blog/_posts/2013-10-06-recursive-file-permission-only-directories-in-ubuntu.md

 ---
 title: Recursive file permission to only Directories/Files in Ubuntu
 layout: single_post
-ogDescription: Special but simple tricks about how to set permission on only directories or files recursively in Ubuntu
+ogDescription: Learn how to set permission on only directories or files recursively in Ubuntu
 categories: [Tips, Ubuntu]
 ---